Functional Safety with AUTOSAR

 - FTTI budget split 30 ms detection, 10 ms decision, 20 ms ramp-off and 40 ms margin

-Master Functional Safety with AUTOSAR
+Common questions about Functional Safety with AUTOSAR